BarisAlbayrakIEEE/StructuralAnalysis/README.md

 The architecture section defines three components for the SAA: the UI, the CS and the SP:
 1. The UI is composed of three sub-components: the tree, the forms and the FE display.
-2. The CS is responsible from the memory and state management, the MySQL DB interactions, the frontend interactions and the SP interactions.
+2. The CS is responsible from the memory and state management and the interactions with the other components of the SAA.
 3. The SP handles the structural analyses computations.

 ### 4.1.
 The UI <a id='sec41'></a>

-[Use Case Diagrams](#sec36) section inspects three scenarios from which we can deduce the expected functionality for the UI:
+[Use Case Diagrams](#sec36) section inspects three scenarios from which we can deduce the expected functionality from the UI:
 - Present the current shape of the DAG via the OETV.
 - Present the data stored in the DAG via the user forms.
 - Present the node state data stored in the DAG via the OETV, user forms and the FE display.